Naggale History, Family Crest & Coats of Arms

 Early Origins of the Naggale family

 The surname Naggale was first found in at Milford Haven, Pembrokeshire, SW Wales, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 The Naggale surname arrived Cork, where Gilbert D'Angulo accompanied Strongbow into Ireland in 1172.

 Important Dates for the Naggale family

 This web page shows only a small excerpt of our Naggale research.
-Another 117 words (8 lines of text) covering the years 1689, 1757, 1830, 1508, 1536, 1541, 1719, 1784, 1636, 1699, 1686, 1691 and 1689 are included under the topic Early Naggale History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 1689, 1757, 1830, 1508, 1536, 1541, 1719, 1784, 1636, 1699, 1686, 1691 and 1689 are included under the topic Early Naggale History in all our PDF Extended History products and printed products wherever possible.